MONISH-005/Portfolio/README.md

 - **Soft Skills**: Leadership, coordination, and teamwork.

 ## Projects 🚀
 Here’s a glimpse of the exciting projects featured:
-- **E-Commerce App**: A dynamic online shopping experience.
 - **AI-Chatbot spam detection**: chatbot for detecting spam messages
-- **Direct Market App for Farmers**: Bridging farmers with markets via a mobile app.
+- **E-Commerce App for Rural Farmers**: Bridging farmers with markets via a mobile app.
 - **Blockchain technology for counterfeit product detection**: detection of fake products using blockchain

 ## 🎥 Live Demo